mawebcoder/install-grpc/README.md

 ```
 rr  -w ./ serve
 ```

+- You need to run the server just on Server Side Laravel Application.
 That run .rr.yaml file as server and watch to this directory to watch files changes

 # Create Required Files